llivvv/Restaurant-Tracker/README.md

 sometimes forget the names of good food that were there.
 Having a tracker that I can refer back to often, is something that may be useful.

 ## User Stories

 - As a user, I want to be able to add a new restaurant review to my liked or disliked restaurants.
 - As a user, I want to be able to see the restaurants in lists of liked and disliked restaurants.
 - As a user, I want to be able to select the title of a restaurant review and be able to edit the review.
-- As a user, I want to be able to have the option of sorting the reviews alphabetically (restaurant name) or by date of creation.
+- As a user, I want to be able to have the option of sorting the reviews alphabetically (restaurant name), by date of creation, or by most clicked-on/viewed restaurants.
 - As a user, I want to be able to search up a review by the restaurant name or an item name.